 8.06 |

 New York City is one of the safest major cities globally among populated cities.
 However, particular areas may pose a danger.
-Queens, known for its diverse culture and distinct character from the rest of the city, is relatively safe compared to other boroughs.
+Queens, known for its diverse culture and distinct character from the rest of the town, is relatively safe compared to other boroughs.
 However, there are still some rough parts.

 Despite this, residents and visitors should generally feel secure when visiting Queens.